SECURE DEVELOPMENT TRAINING

 6. Attack awareness

-- How organisations are attacked focus on the following vectors:
+- How organizations are attacked focus on the following vectors:

 - Social engineering (SE) – phishing and internal SE